kepuss/test/demo/interop/interop.md

 1. Dynamic client registration creates clients with "Authorization Enabled" set to true
 2. Ignore unused json fields in requests (by default keycloak is throwing exception)
 3. Change name of token-introspection url in OPIC and UMA discovery point
+4. Create realm (in example name of realm is "oxd")

 ### Gluu Gateway
 1. OXD - Send "token_type_hint" = "requesting_party_token" parameter in order to be able to introspect RPT in Keycloak.